 Using a Brain Dump Trigger List

-When I sit down to do a brain dump I can usually write down dozens of things that are on my mind.
+When I sit down to do a daily brain dump I can usually write down dozens of things that are on my mind.
 Sometimes I even set a time to set a limit to this practice, but there are days when I feel a little stuck or overwhelmed; I need a little help to get everything out of my mind.

 To help myself when I get stuck, I’ve created a Brain Dump Trigger List.
 I keep a copy in my planner and I look at it whenever I need a little direction to get my brain dump done.
 Using the Trigger List can really help you to get every little thing out onto paper.